VaLiuM09/Creator-Base-Template/readme.md

-# Introduction
+# What is a training application

 The Hub Training Module is a part of the Innoactive Hub SDK.
 It's designed for large enterprises who train people to do manufacturing tasks.
 With it, you can train employees remotely, safely, and cost-efficiently.
 Our solution covers the complete lifecycle of virtual training applications, including their creation, maintenance, and distribution to the final user.

-There are two user roles: a template developer and a training designer.
-Template developers have to be programmers, but training designers do not have to possess a deep technical knowledge.
-At first, a template developer performs initial configuration of the Training Module to meet the company's needs, creating a template.
-Then, training designers create training applications based on this template.

-This document is intended for template developers.

-This project is an example of a template.
-The following chapters describe to how to create a similar one.
-Use this project as a reference to validate your progress through this tutorial.
-Feel free to modify or discard it to create your own: *this template is not meant to be extended.*

-# What is a training
+A training application has a scene and a training course.
+A scene is an environment for a trainee to interact with, and a training course is a program that puts objects in motion and guides the trainee.
+Normally, you need to be a software engineer to define a training course.
+With the Training Module SDK, you do it with an intuitive graphical editor.

-The training is a linear sequence of chapters.
+A training course is made out of chapters.
 Each chapter starts where the previous ends: if a trainee has to drill a hole in a wall in a first chapter, the hole will be there when you load the second chapter.
-You can start a training from any chapter.

-Each chapter consists of steps that are connected to each other via transitions.
-Every step has a transition and any number of behaviors.
-Behaviors are actions that execute independently from the trainee.
-For example, a behavior can play an audio or move an object from one point to another.

-A transition may contain multiple conditions.
-With conditions, designers decide what trainees have to do to progress through the training.
-When all conditions are completed, the next step (defined in the transition) starts.
+Chapters consist of individual steps that in turn have any number of behaviors and an exactly one  transition.
+Each transition can have multiple conditions.

+When a training application starts a new step, it executes all its behaviors.
+Afterwards, it waits until the trainee completes all conditions of the transition.
+When it happens, the application proceeds to the step at the other end of the transition.
+If there are no conditions, the step completes at the same time as its behaviors.

-Behaviors and conditions communicate with objects on a scene through their training properties.
-A training property defines what actions are available for its scene object: for example, `GrabbableProperty` will inform `GrabbedCondition` that a trainee has grabbed the object.
-Conditions and behaviors use `TrainingObjectReference` and `TrainingPropertyReference<TProperty>` classes to reference training objects and their properties.
-Never use Unity game objects directly.
+Behaviors and conditions communicate with objects in a scene through their training properties: for example, to make use of `Grabbed` condition, you need to attach a `GrabbableProperty` to the target object.

+# What is a template

+A training designer can setup a scene and a training course on his own, but what if he needs a behavior or condition that is not there by default?
+As a software developer, you configure and extend the Training Module SDK to fit your needs, creating a template (this why do we call you a template developer).
+This document describes how to create one: if you follow it, you will create a template that is very similar to this project.

+Note that this project is just an example.
+We focus on explaining the Training Module SDK: everything else is simplified to not distract you.
+Sacrifices had to be made: you can't comfortably extend this project or use it in production.

 # Initial setup